punitda/ssh-git-cli/README.md

 # ssh-git

-Generate and setup ssh keys and config for using multiple different Github/Gitlab/Bitbucket accounts on same machine using ssh without sweating over it 😅
+Generate SSH keys and config for connecting to Github, Gitlab and Bitbucket accounts using SSH without sweating over your terminal 😅

-### Note :

-It works only in **MacOS** and **Linux**(though not thoroughly tested on Linux.
-Please file bugs if you find any issues) for now.
-Support for windows will be added soon in next releases.

 ## How to install and run